anas-didi95/anasdidi-dev/content/blog/_solid-liskov-substitution-principle/index.md

 But if Bicycle class inherited Vehicle class, it leads to incorrect behavior due to bicycle do not have any engine.
 Therefore, the `startEngine` method is redundant and useless for Bicycle class.

-Therefore, this is a violation of LSP which result in a method in class does nothing, or simply cannot be implemented due incorrect behavior.
+Therefore, this violate the LSP which result in a method in class does nothing, or simply cannot be implemented due incorrect behavior.

 <a name="good-example"></a>
 ### Good Example